Sponsor a new park tree for future generations to enjoy from only £350

 The Charity has devised a phased tree planting plan that we are committed to implement over next couple of years to help address the need to provide a succession of new trees for the park.
 This has been designed in conjunction with local experts and with the blessing of the Isle of Wight Council’s Tree Preservation Officer and approves a selection of suitable trees and locations in the park for new planting.

-We get dozens of requests every year from local people wishing to plant a tree in the park and we can now finally offer individuals and organisations the official chance to sponsor a tree from our new planting plan and help assist with ongoing maintenance costs for the first three years to make sure it gets established successfully.
+We get dozens of requests every year from local people wishing to plant a tree in the park and we can now offer more individuals and organisations the official chance to sponsor a tree from our planting plan and help assist with ongoing maintenance costs for the first three years to make sure it gets established successfully.

-Planting new trees is also great for the environment and every one we plant will help in the battle to reduce the impact of the increasing carbon dioxide levels in the atmosphere.
+Planting new trees is great for the environment and every one we plant will help in the battle to reduce the impact of the increasing carbon dioxide levels in the atmosphere.

 How have trees been selected?